 At what age do adults start losing teeth?

-If you are missing one or more teeth we understand your desire to restore your smile as soon as possible.
-Not only are missing teeth a cosmetic issue, but they can have significant effects on your other surrounding, healthy teeth, and your daily quality of life.
-Rest assured that we have a variety of treatment options to meet your tooth replacement needs.
-For a compassionate, highly trained, and experienced dental health care team in Dallas, Texas, contact Dr. Huckin’s office today.
+If you’re missing one or more teeth we understand your desire to restore your smile as soon as possible.
+Not only are missing teeth a cosmetic issue, but they can have significant effects on your surrounding healthy teeth and your daily life.
+We have many treatment options to meet your tooth replacement needs.
+To visit our compassionate, highly-trained and experienced dental care team in Dallas, contact Dr. Huckin’s office today.